eghuro/crawlcheck/README.md

 dbCacheLimit: 1000000           # cache up to 1M of DB queries
 sitemap-file: "sitemap.xml"     # where to store generated sitemap.xml
 sitemap-regex: "https?://ksp.mff.cuni.cz(/.*)?" # regex for sitemap generator
+report-file: "report"           # where to write PDF report (.pdf will be added automatically)

 # other parameters used by plugins written as ```key: value```